curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 [make it more like Banks got absorbed into churches and now effectively the same thing, “the past religion”]

 Eli started,
 > "In this church, they believe in the predictive power of data.
 They believe that data from the past can be used to predict data in the future.
 They believe in classifiers and they believe that our brains are spiritual classifiers.
 Classifiers pursue The Minimum Viable Purpose.
 I was once a false messiah who preached it.
 I knew ancient and religious stories are some of the most important datasets.
+I thought I had collected the main one.
 But then I came to understand each one is small and noisy data, so we will only build high-performing classifiers with them when we acknowledge that reality has higher dimensionality than any dataset.

 She paused for a moment then asked,
 What do you think is The Minimum Viable Purpose?"